broadinstitute/gpalloc/README.md

 Note that the git branch name is used in the created project names, so

-a) don't make it too long
+a) don't make it too long -- 9 characters maximum
 b) **don't put an underscore in it**.

 Otherwise Google won't let you create the project (name too long or contains invalid characters).